 A chest tube comes to the rescue.
 Known officially as a thoracostomy tube, the chest tube is a hollow plastic tube that is carefully placed by a licensed provider.
 The tube is driven through the outer skin and muscle, between two ribs and past the parietal pleura to rest inside the pleural space.

 Its purpose is to drain the excess fluid or air out of the pleural space so the affected lung can reinflate.
-The tube is attached to a drainage system to facilitate the movement of the abnormal fluid/air out of the chest.
-The tube remains in place until it is no longer needed or becomes nonfunctional (3).
+The tube is attached to a drainage system to facilitate the movement of the abnormal fluid/air out of the pleural space.
+The tube remains in place until the fluid/air is removed, the lung is reinflated, or becomes nonfunctional (3).

 According to chest tube nursing care experts, chest tubes are generally divided into three categories based on size and method of insertion: large bore, small bore, and tunneled.

 Large Bore (Blunt Dissection Technique)